mbsa-tud/tsad_platform/README.md

 <img src="media/final_dataset_panel.png" alt="Dataset preparation panel" title="Dataset preparation panel" width=900/>

 ### Loading a dataset (1)
 1. Click `Browse` to select a folder from your computer or enter a path manually.
+You can find some datasets in the `datasets` folder of the tsad platform.
 2. Click `Load Data` to import the selected dataset.

 The **format** of a dataset must be as such:

 * It contains at least one of the following folders: a `train` folder containing training data and a `test` folder containing testing data.
+* The `test` folder always contains data with anomalies.
+All models are evaluated on this data.
+* The `train` folder is only required for **semi-supervised** and **supervised** models, not for **unsupervised** models as they are tested on the test data directly.
+It should contain fault-free data for semi-supervised models and anomalous data for supervised models.
+Chapter [Load and configure models](#loadconfigure-models-1) shows the learning-types of the implemented models.
 * Each folder contains an arbitrary amount of **CSV** files with the following format:

 | timestamp | value1 | value2 | is_anomaly |